 A student reinstated upon appeal is placed on probationary status for the next evaluation period, during which time he/she must meet the terms and conditions set out in the Executive Vice President's letter granting the appeal.
 At the end of the evaluation period, and at the end of every evaluation period thereafter, the student's academic status will be reviewed.
 The student may continue on probation as long as he or she meets the terms of the probation, until such time as satisfactory academic progress status is regained.
-For Title IV students, if Title IV financial aid was suspended for failure to achieve SAP during the payment period, when the student returns in a probationary status Title IV financial aid will continue to be suspended.
-At the end of the probation term, if the student is meeting SAP standards, the student will qualify for Title IV aid in the next payment period.
+For Title IV students, if Title IV financial aid was suspended for failure to achieve SAP during the payment period, when the student returns in a probation term, if the student is meeting SAP standards, the student will qualify for Title IV aid in the next payment period.